Destroying angel

 Young specimens like this are sometimes confused with puffballs or other non-deadly mushrooms.

-The name destroying angel applies to several similar, closely related species of deadly all-white mushrooms in the genus Amanita.
+Destroying angels are several similar, closely related species of deadly all-white mushrooms in the genus Amanita.
 They are Amanita virosa in Europe and A. bisporigera and A. ocreata in eastern and western North America, respectively.
 Another European species of Amanita referred to as the destroying angel, Amanita verna—also referred to as the "fool's mushroom"—was first described in France in 1780.
 Destroying angels are among the most toxic known mushrooms; both they and the closely related death caps (A. phalloides) contain amatoxins.

 Description

 Destroying angels are characterized by having gills and white stalks.
 The cap can be pure white, or white at the edge and yellowish, pinkish, or tan at the center.
 It has a partial veil, or ring (annulus) circling the upper stalk, and the gills are "free", not attached to the stalk.
 Perhaps the most telltale of the features is the presence of a volva, or universal veil, so called because it is a membrane that encapsulates the entire mushroom, rather like an egg, when it is very young.
 This structure breaks as the young mushroom expands, leaving parts that can be found at the base of the stalk as a boot or cup-like structure, and patches of removable material are found on the cap surface.
 This combination of features, all found together in the same mushroom, is the hallmark of the family.
 While other families may have any one or two of these features, none has them all.
 The cap is usually about 5–12 cm across; the stipe is usually 7.5-20 cm long and about 0.5-2 cm thick.
 They are found singly or in small groups.

 Destroying angels can be mistaken for edible fungi such as the button mushroom, meadow mushroom, or horse mushroom.
 Young destroying angels that are still enclosed in their universal veils can be mistaken for puffballs, but slicing them in half longitudinally reveals internal mushroom structures.
 This is the basis for the common recommendation to slice in half all puffball-like mushrooms picked when mushroom hunting.
 Mushroom hunters recommend that people know how to recognize both the death cap and the destroying angel in all of their forms before collecting any white-gilled mushroom for consumption.